protontypes/documents/README.md

-# Documents of protontypes
+# Community docs

-Documents such as project slides and funding applications for protontypes, as well as meeting logs.
+Documents of the protontypes community

 ## Meeting logs